Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-Two years of weekly videos in, Brooke has 30,000 subscribers and nothing to sell.
+Two years and 30,000 subscribers in, Brooke has nothing to sell.

-Every comment, DM, and YouTuber friend tells her to launch a $500 course.
+Every comment, DM, and friend says the same thing: launch a $500 course.

 Three drafts later, she still hasn't shipped a single paid offer.

-Her question: which paid offer her viewers would actually buy.
+Her problem: which paid offer her viewers would actually buy.

 🔥 The recipe